microsoft/pai/pai-management/doc/hdfs.md

 # Goal

- The HDFS service in OpenPAI servers as a central storage for both user's application and data.
+ The Hadoop Distributed File System (HDFS) in OpenPAI serves as a central storage for both user's application and data.
  The application log will also be stored to HDFS.

 # Build